nealbarshes-protocols/nealbarshes-protocols.github.io/Education/OrientationResidentsFellows/AboutOurTeam.md

 All our faculty are dedicated to surgical education.
 Our staff surgeons has been recognized with multiples awards for teaching efforts and have held educational leadership positions within the College.
 We are all committed to helping you grow, especially through **high-quality feedback**:

 <blockquote style="border: 2px solid ##f6ff7a; font-style: normal; padding: 15px; font-size:16px; background-color: ##fdffde;">
 "The acquisition of skills requires a regular environment, and adequate opportunity to practice, and <b>rapid and unequivocal feedback about the correctness of thoughts and actions</b>.
-When these conditions are fullfilled, skill eventually develops, and the intuitive judgments and choices that quickly come to mind will mostly be accurate.”
+When these conditions are fulfilled, skill eventually develops, and the intuitive judgments and choices that quickly come to mind will mostly be accurate.”
 Daniel Kahneman, <i>Thinking Fast and Slow</i></blockquote>

 <hr>